sinchan-s/QTX-reader/README.md

 # QTX-reader
 Web-app to read qtx files & represent spectral graph with its corresponding color based on the reflectance values of the color standard.
-Can also contains illuminants(D65 & INCA) relative spectral plots.
+Contain illuminants: D65 & INCA in actual and relative reference as well helpful in assessing metamerism.

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://sinx-qtx-reader.streamlit.app/)